 So far, we’ve offered you different apps that replicate abstract glitch photo effects.

-Here are a few more hands on methods of corrupting file formats to create bizarre results.
-Let’s start by modifying photos using the free audio editor Audacity.
+Here are a few more hands-on methods of corrupting file formats to create fantastic results.
+Let’s start by modifying photos with the free audio editor Audacity.

-Since you’ll be “destroying” a real file, you’ll need to make a copy of your image first.
+Since you’ll be “destroying” an original file, you’ll need to create a copy of your photo first.
 Open the photo on MS Paint (or any simple photo editor) and save it as BMP.